 Frequently Asked Questions

-Do you have any resources or publications available?
+Do you have an resources or publications available?

-Yes, I have a 16 page printed booklet which gives an overview of the different techniques I use and work that I produce, these are £7.00 each.
-Please click here for more details, or to buy direct click here.
+Yes, I have a 16 page printed booklet that has details of all the different techniques and work that I produce, these are £8.00 each.
+Please click here for more details.

 What are your inspirations?